Learning To Teach Through Making

 This website represents a curriculum module we’ve developed for mathematics teacher educators.
 It provides and explains both the content and experience dimensions of our Making for Learning experience.
 This is an experience that was iteratively tested within teacher preparation and that tasks prospective teachers with designing, fabricating, and evaluating new physical manipulatives to support mathematics teaching and learning.
 It has now progressed through several iterations of a design cycle to demonstrate its utility in helping prospective teachers become effective designers of mathematical instruction.

 My interest is in the process of invention of “objects-to-think-with,” objects in which there is an intersection of cultural presence, embedded knowledge, and the possibility for personal identification (Seymour Papert, Mindstorms, 1980).

 The Learning Philosophy behind Prospective Teachers Making for Mathematical Learning is founded with the purpose of prompting the teacher education community to think in new ways about teacher preparation.
 Recognizing the potential of technology to transform education, our evolving vision of enabling prospective math teachers (PMTs) to use 3D design and fabrication technology to make manipulatives for student learning is what we refer to as Teachers Making for Mathematical Learning (TMML).
 TMML opportunities encourage PMTs to apply knowledge in ways that emphasize the complex relationships between mathematics, technology, and student learning which, in turn, can assist in addressing elementary teachers’ ongoing struggles with mathematics.

-As technologies like 3D printing become more prevalent in schools, teachers whose pedagogies have been informed by Making experiences will be well positioned to develop these experiences for their students and cultivate their peers’ and students’ 21st century STEM interests and capacities.
-Multiple iterations of Making experiences with prospective mathematics teachers will permit the development of a viable curriculum module that will be made available for widespread use in mathematics teacher preparation.
+As technologies like 3D printing become more prevalent in schools, teachers whose pedagogies have been informed by Making experiences will be well positioned to develop these experiences for their students and cultivate their 21st century STEM interests and capacities.
+Multiple iterations of Making experiences with prospective mathematics teachers has yielded a viable curriculum module that is now available through this website for widespread use in mathematics teacher preparation.